h22k/h22k/README.md

     </tr>
     <tr>
       <td><b>💡 &nbsp;play-with-philips (90% WIP)</b></td>
-      <td>play-with-philips is a library that helps you control your philips devices from your terminal with communicating with your philips bridge.</td>
+      <td>play-with-philips is a library that helps you control your philips devices from your terminal with communicating with your philips bridge. written in GO.</td>
     </tr>
     <tr>
       <td><b>📦 &nbsp;mng-kargo-php-sdk (WIP)</b></td>